tytydraco/yessleep/out/The_book_with_only_one_rule_part_2.md

 The old woman turned to me and asked if I've been hearing the wolves at night.
 That terrified me, but I tried to shake it off.
 This last stop of this bus is just outside town.
 I'm writing this as a way to distract myself while I get there.
 Once I reach the edge of town, I'm going to hike to a friend's place, probably gonna crash there until I figure something out.
 The book is still in the safe at my old place.
 I hope it stays there.

 Whatever happens, don't buy the book listed below the Lesser Key of Solomon.
-In fact, I'd advise even going to that site.
+In fact, I'd advise against even going to that site.
 Please, stay safe out there.
 Whatever this is, it isn't friendly.